 - report certain information to the SRA, including (amongst other things) “serious misconduct by any person or firm authorised by the SRA”.

 However this is more than a professional responsibility.
 Being frank about such matters helps us to build the firm, by learning from mistakes or misunderstandings, improving our standards and retaining our reputation and the goodwill of our clients.
 This policy explains your obligations in these areas.

 Our complaints procedure is below.
 It explains to clients how we will handle their concerns if they feel something has gone wrong.
 Whenever a client complains about our service, or about the bill, we must use that procedure.
 Even if a complaint is malicious or misconceived we must respond courteously and handle it effectively.

-Accordingly, if a complaint is made by or on behalf of a client, notify our complaints partner, who is Ben Marks.
+Accordingly, if a complaint is made by or on behalf of a client, notify our complaints partner, who is Steven Lux.
 He will then handle the matter, starting with sending the client a copy of our complaints procedure, and finishing with sending the client another copy of the information in paragraph 6 our complaints procedure.

 Note that the definition of “complaint” in the SRA Code of Conduct is “an oral or written expression of dissatisfaction which alleges that the complainant has suffered or may suffer financial loss, distress, inconvenience or other detriment”.
 If you are not sure if a comment from a client amounts to a complaint, ask if they wish the matter to be handled under our complaints procedure.